Medically Reviewed by Dr P. E. Pancoast, MD

 Post-acute withdrawal syndrome (PAWS) is also known as prolonged or protracted withdrawal syndrome.
 It often occurs after the alcohol withdrawal period and once the physical symptoms have stopped.

 Professionals aren’t entirely sure why people experience PAWS.
-However, they hypothesize it’s related to the brain's chronic changes during excessive drug use.
-This can take years to resolve, if ever.
+However, they hypothesize it’s related to the brain's chronic changes during excessive drug or alcohol use.

-Scientists believe that this significantly reduces the brain’s capacity to endure stress.
-That’s why common symptoms of PAWS include:
+PAWS can take years to resolve, if ever.
+Scientists believe it also significantly reduces the brain’s capacity to endure stress.

 These symptoms can last from a few months to several years.
 They can also disappear for an extended period and then return later.
 Highly stressful situations usually trigger PAWS symptoms, but symptoms can reoccur without apparent triggers.

 There are no specific treatments for alcohol withdrawal headaches.
-But it’s highly recommended to stay hydrated during the early recovery process.
-Seeking medical help during detox is also essential to a successful recovery.
+But it’s best to stay hydrated during the recovery process.

-It’s common for medical professionals to administer medication to help people through withdrawal.
 Common medications include anti-anxiety drugs and beta-blockers that reduce tremors and slow the heart rate.

 In this article